-Ruth, aka Elayne Kongaika, was raised in the orchard town of Orem, Utah.
-She married a Polynesian boy and has had amazing travel experiences
+Ruth, aka Elayne Kongaika, was raised in the orchard town of Orem, UT.
+She married a Polynesian boy and has had amazing travel experiences.

 Plautus, a Roman philosopher once wrote, "A woman without paint is like food without salt."
 I'm not sure he could get away with that today.
 Women have tried to enhance their natural features throughout the ages.They have also experimented with different beauty treatments to slow the aging process.